hiroimono/Frontend_Challenge/README.md

 # Solution:

 ## General info
-This project is simple a template for any list of Items with a system.
+This project is simple a template for any list of Items with a rating system.

 ## Technologies
 Project is created with: